alzatraz/smallworld/README.md

 5. we computed the **true positions of the stations** according to the theoretical positions, using a gaussian two-dimensionnal distribution centered on the theoretical position
 6. we **merged the stations** that were too close from one another, using again DBSCAN

-The 'fast' lines generation was more easier :
+The 'fast' lines generation was easier :
 1. we computed the **biggest hubs** of the network, i.e. the stations were a lot of subway lines were crossing
 2. we generated **random segments** as for the slow lines.
 3. we computed the **closest hubs w.r.t each segment**.
 To this aim, we usedd the sympy distance function (distance between a point and a line), and considered a hub was 'close enough' from a line if the distance between the hub and the line was below and a certain threshold.